aggyomfg/bevy_enum_tag/README.md

 ```

 The generated module inherits the visibility of the enum.
-By default, the visibility of the tag structs is `pub`.
+By default, the visibility of the tag components is `pub`.
 To change this you can set `tag_visibility`.

 The example here:
 ```Rust